lowlevelm/Bulma-autocomplete-2/README.md

 Install by running ```$ apm install bulma-autocomplete-2``` in bash, or by typing ```bulma-autocomplete-2``` in atom's install dialog.

+### notes

-please note: if you would like to use the vue.js functionality, you will need to get an external program for vue support.
+- if you would like to use the vue.js functionality, you will need to get a seperate package for vue support. this package is tested to work with ``https://atom.io/packages/language-vue``

-Please note that some users may have problems with the autocomplete functionality if the dash symbol is included in your non word characters list.
+- you **will** have problems with the autocomplete functionality if the dash symbol is included in your non word characters list.